 - Includes advanced sleep monitoring with REM sleep and can gauge blood oxygen saturation levels...

-The Inspire 2 and the Vivosmart 4 are two of the best fitness bands that Fitbit and Garmin have to offer.
+The Inspire 2 and the Vivosmart 4 are two of the best fitness bands that Fitbit and Garmin offer.
 But smartwatches are a different breed.

-And as far as smartwatches are concerned, the Versa 2 is currently one of the best that Fitbit has to offer with the Versa 3 being on the way.
-For now, you can only get the Versa 2 with the Garmin Forerunner 45 being the closest competitor in terms of pricing.
+And as far as smartwatches are concerned, the Versa 2 is currently one of the best that Fitbit offers, with the Versa 3 being on the way.
+For now, you can only get the Versa 2, with the Garmin Forerunner 45 being the closest competitor in terms of pricing.

-So, without any further ado, let’s see which brand offers the best smartwatch!
+So, without further ado, let’s see which brand offers the best smartwatch!

-Then there’s also Garmin Coach, which is similar to Fitbit Premium, VO2 Max, SOS alerts in case something goes wrong, multiple workout modes, and all that good stuff.
+Then there’s also Garmin Coach, similar to Fitbit Premium, VO2 Max, SOS alerts in case something goes wrong, multiple workout modes, and all that good stuff.

 - Gps running watch with Garmin Coach training plan support